samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 2) Add a sprite visualizer that shows the sprites used for the current animation
 3) Add controls for pausing
 4) Add animation tester

+For (1), should it be a socket operation to the game model, or should it be an API request?
+I think there's no reason for it to be a socket operation in particular, so I'll go ahead and make it an API request--both go through the same interface anyway really.

+I set up the new endpoint.
+It seems to be creating a new character but it doesn't actually give the new character different stats.
+What's going on?
+I just had a typo where I forgot to plug in the character data.
+Fixing that actually fixed the entire thing, so now I can plug in the character on the spot and modify its sprites OR its behavior.
+That's awesome!

+Looking at this, it would be useful to have a placeholder sprite so that we don't crash if I mess with the behavior before I mess with the sprites.
+And after that I can look at other tools--either the update to the character file format, or the animations visualizer.
+This feels like a huge step!

+So, what do I really want before I implement the next type of attack (probably something from crouch)?
+I think what I'd like most is that new file format.
+But here's the flow that I envision for creating the move:

+1. Make the frontend part
+  1. Just click the place on the sprite sheet, set the height, width, stride, and number of frames.
+  2. Check the animation in the animation tester.
+Maybe at the same time
+2. Make the backend part
+  1. Define the hitbox and interactions, probably a pretty manual process

+So really what excites me the most is setting the animations with just some clicks and having a very visual process of it.
+So let's pivot toward that and do some playing around.